 - EFFECTIVE: Patients experience an almost immediate improvement in vision.

-- STATE-OF-THE-ART: We utilize the latest surgical techniques, automated surgical equipment, and advanced cataract correction technology—including the femtosecond laser and premium intraocular replacement lens implants—to provide your best possible vision.
+- STATE-OF-THE-ART: We utilize the latest surgical techniques, including the premium intraocular replacement lens implants, to provide your best possible vision.

 - AFFORDABLE: We gladly accept Medicare assignment.